+Schedule 1

-Schedule 1 Rules concerning legislation (Section 172(1))
+Rules concerning conflicting legislation (Section 172(1))

 Provisions of this Act Conflicting legislation Conflict resolution rule The whole Chapter II of the Alienation Land Act, 1981 (Act No. 68 of 1981) The provisions of this Act prevail to the extent of the conflict.
-The whole, in so far as it applies to a credit agreement The Conventional Penalties Act, 1962 (Act No. 15 of 1962) The provisions of this Act prevai The whole, in so far as it applies to a credit bureau A notice issued in of the Consumer Affairs (Unfair Business Practices) Act, 1988 (Act No. 71 of 1988) The provisions of this Act prevaito the extent of the conflict.
-Chapter 2 The Public Finance Management Act, 1999 (Act No. 1 of 1999) The provisions of that Act prevait to the extent of the conflict.
-Chapter 2 The Public Service Act, 1944 (Proclamation No. 103 of 1944) The provisions of that Act preval to the extent of the conflict.
-Part D of Chapter 4, Section 127 Section 129 Section 131 Section 132 Chapter 7 Section 164 Section 57 or 58 of the Magistrates' Courts Act, 1944 (Act No. 32 of 1944) The provisions of this Act prevai to the extent of the conflict.
-Part D of Chapter 4, Section 127 Section 129 Section 131 Section 132 Chapter 7 Section 164 Chapter IX of the Magistrates' Courts Act, 1944 (Act No. 32 of 1944) The provisions of this Act prevaito the extent of the conflict.
+The whole, in so far as it applies to a credit agreement The Conventional Penalties Act, 1962 (Act No. 15 of 1962) The provisions of this Act prevail to the extent of the conflict.
+The whole, in so far as it applies to a credit bureau A notice issued in terms of the Consumer Affairs (Unfair Business Practices) Act, 1988 (Act No. 71 of 1988) The provisions of this Act prevail to the extent of the conflict.
+Chapter 2 The Public Finance Management Act, 1999 (Act No. 1 of 1999) The provisions of that Act prevail to the extent of the conflict.
+Chapter 2 The Public Service Act, 1994 (Proclamation No. 103 of 1994) The provisions of that Act prevail to the extent of the conflict.
+Part D of Chapter 4, Section 127 Section 129 Section 131 Section 132 Chapter 7 Section 164 Section 57 or 58 of the Magistrates' Courts Act, 1944 (Act No. 32 of 1944) The provisions of this Act prevail to the extent of the conflict.
+Part D of Chapter 4, Section 127 Section 129 Section 131 Section 132 Chapter 7 Section 164 Chapter IX of the Magistrates' Courts Act, 1944 (Act No. 32 of 1944) The provisions of this Act prevail to the extent of the conflict.

+Schedule 2

-Schedule 2 Amendment of laws (Section 172(2))
+Amendment of laws (Section 172(2))

-No. and year of Act Short title Extent of amendment Act No. 24 of 1936 Insolvency Act, 1936 The amendment of section 84 by (a) the substitution for the heading of the following heading: "Special provisions in case of goods delivered to a debtor in terms of an [instalment sale transaction] instalment agreement"; and (b) the substitution for the opening clause of subsection (1) of the following words: "If any property was delivered to a person (herein after referred to as the debtor) under a transaction [which is an instalment sale transaction contemplated in paragraphs (a) and (b) of the definition of 'instalment sale transaction' in section 1 of the Credit Agreements Act, 1980] that is an instalment agreement contemplated in paragraph (a), (b) and (c)(i) of the definition of instalment agreement' set out in section 1 of the National Credit Act, 2005.".
-Act No. 32 of 1944 Magistrates' Courts Act, 1944 The amendment of subsection
+No. and year of Act Short title Extent of amendment Act No. 24 of 1936 Insolvency Act, 1936 The amendment of section 84 by (a) the substitution for the heading of the following heading: "Special provisions in case of goods delivered to a debtor in terms of an [instalment sale transaction] instalment agreement"; and (b) the substitution for the opening clause of subsection (1) of the following words: "If any property was delivered to a person (hereinafter referred to as the debtor) under a transaction [which is an instalment sale transaction contemplate in paragraphs (a) and (b) of the definition of 'instalment sale transaction' in section 1 of the Credit Agreements Act, 1980] that is an instalment agreement contemplated in paragraph (a), (b), and (c)(i) of the definition of 'instalment agreement' set out in section 1 of the National Credit Act, 2005.".

-section

-29 by

-(-) 41

-(a) the

-insertion

-after
+Act No. 32 of 1944 Magistrates' Courts Act, 1944 1.
+The amendment of subsection (1) of section 29 by- (a) the insertion after the expression "Subject to the provisions of this Act", of the words "and the National Credit Act, 2005"; and (b) the substitution for paragraph (e) of the following paragraph: "(e) actions on or arising out of any credit agreement, as defined in section 1 of the [Credit Agreement Act, 1980 (Act No. 75 of 1980)] National Credit Act, 2005.".
+2. The amendment of section 60 by the substitution of subsection (1) of the following subsection: (1) Unless expressly otherwise

+provided

+in this

+Act

-the .
+or the

-expression

-"Subject

-to
+rules

+and

 the

-provisions

-of

-this

-Act",

-of

-the

-words

-"and

-the

 National

 Credit

-Act,

-2005";
+Act ,

+2005 ,

 and

+subject

-(b) the
+to the

-, substitution

-for

-paragraph

-(e)
+provisions

 of

+section

+19 of

 the

-following

-paragraph:

-"(e) a ictions

-on or

-rising

-out

-of

-iny

-6 redit

-greement,

-is

-ć lefined

-n

-ection

-1

-of

-he

-Credit

-L A Agreements
+Debt

+Collectors

 Act,

-1 980

-Act

-•

-No.

-75
+1998,

+1998,

+no

+person

+other

+than

+an

+attorney,

+[or] an

+agent

+referred

+to in

+section

+22 or a

+person

+authorised

+by or

+under

+the

+provisions

-of
+of the

-1980)]

 National

 Credit

 Act,

-2005.".

-- 2. The amendment of section 60 by the substitution of subsection (1) of the following subsection: - "(1) Unless expressly otherwise provided in this Act or the rules and the National Credit Act, 2005, and subject to the provisions of section 19 of the Debt Collectors Act, 1998, no person other than attorney, an agent referred to in section 22 or person authorised by or under the provisions of the National Credit Act, 2005, to do so shall be entitled recover from the debtor any fees or remuneration in connection with the collection of any debt.".
+2005,

+to do

+SO

+shall

+be

+entitled

+to

+to recover

+to recover from

+to recover

+to recover from the

+to recover from the debtor

+to recover from the